clarklindev/nextjs-maximilianschwarzmuller-nextjs14-and-react-the-complete-guide/README.md

 ### DO THIS

-- FIX: move to its own component
+- FIX: move to its own component: eg. FormSubmit
 - made form submit component more generic by requiring user pass-in label `<FormSubmit label=""/>`

 ```js